likeroc/Application-Logging-Framework/README.md

 1. Deploy the package into your org
 2. Populate the Custom Settings 'Exception Logging' & 'Integration Logging'
 3. Schedule the class PurgeLogScheduler to run daily in your org
+4. Modify your system admin profiles to give view permission to the tabs *Integration Logs* & *Exception Logs*

 | **Artefact** | **Purpose** |
 | --- | --- |